integemjack/tf-online/README.md

 1. Download the latest docker client from the docker.com website
 2. Double-click the client to install, and restart after the installation is complete
+3. If you are using it for the first time and the network environment is not good, you can download the tf.tar image in advance and import it into docker.
+The tf.tar image address: https://github.com/integemjack/tf-online/releases/download/v1/tf.tar, [the specific process](https://github.com/integemjack/tf-online#import-image)
-3. Open cmd on the desktop and run
+4. Open cmd on the desktop and run

 ```bash
 docker run --name nvidia --rm -it -v <user tf folder>:/tf -p 8888:8888 tensorflow/tensorflow:1.13.1-jupyter